10 Examples of Customer Service Activities

 7. The Circle of Influence

-Step 2 – Draw two circles on the flipchart, one inside the other.
-The inner circle represents the things they can influence and the outer circle things they cannot influence.
+• Step 2: Draw two circles on a flipchart or virtual whiteboard, one inside the other.
+The inner circle represents what the team can influence; the outer circle, what they can’t.

 • It highlights the things that advisors are directly responsible for, helping to set clear expectations